 - What happens if I don’t fix the violations?

 - Does the Covenants Department handle criminal or county matters such as overcrowding or damaged property?

-Residents who are part of a Homeowners Association in the Commonwealth of Virginia are required to abide by the Virginia Property Owners' Association Act (POA).
-Part of this process involves the acquisition of a POA Disclosure Packet in the process of buying or selling a home.
-Along with some other important information, this packet discloses any open property violation details that become the purchaser's responsibility.
+Residents who are part of a Homeowners Association in the Commonwealth of Virginia are required to abide by the Virginia Property Owners’ Association Act (POA).
+Part of this process involves the acquisition of a Resale Certificate in the process of buying or selling a home.
+Along with some other important information, this certificate discloses any open property violation details that become the purchaser’s responsibility.

 Properties must be continually refreshed including, but not limited to, removal of discoloration, fresh paint, replacement and repair of elements and other general tasks such as regular yard maintenance.
 The diligence of owners in performing these tasks helps ensure the aesthetic beauty of Lake Ridge and contributes to the overall property values.
 Through the review of proposed exterior alterations, performance of inspections for sale disclosure packets, investigation of resident concerns and regular observation, staff strives to ensure fair and consistent enforcement.
 Voluntary compliance through communication of the protective covenants is a goal of the department.